 In the second half of 1892, he journeyed to Bangalore, his first destination in South India.
 There, he met the Diwan of Mysore who described him as “a magnetic personality with a divine force”.
 Swamiji was introduced to Chamaraja Wodeyar, the then King of Mysore and welcomed cordially to the Palace.
 He was further introduced to the Diwan of Cochin.
 His travel continued till he reached the southernmost part of India, Kanyakumari, on foot through Trissur, Ernakulam, Trivandrum, and Nagercoil.
 The meditation on the future of India, at the Kanyakumari Rock, was the culmination of Swamiji’s spiritual journey at the end of 1892.

-Having had the vision of an individual India, Swamiji traveled to Madurai, Rameswaram, Pondicherry and Madras in the beginning of 1893.
+Having had the vision of an individual India, Swamiji traveled to Madurai, Rameswaram, Pondicherry and Madras (now Chennai) in the beginning of 1893.
 He met Ramnad Bhaskara Sethupathi, the then King of Madurai, who approached him with an urge to participate in the Parliament of Religions in Chicago.
 Swamiji won the admiration of whoever came in touch with him during the itinerary across Tamil Nadu.
 Most of them became disciples and responded to his call for renunciation in service to the nation.
 One of his most ardent disciples in South India was Alasinga Perumal who collected funds for Swamiji’s voyage to Chicago by going from door to door.
 Swami Vivekananda embarked on the historic voyage to America on May 31, 1893.

-Swamiji’s travel continued from America to the rest of the world till the demise of his mortal body in July 4, 1902.
+Swamiji’s travel continued from America to the rest of the world till the demise of his mortal body on July 4, 1902.
 However, the journey of this greatest Indian traveler is as ceaseless as the eternal flow of time.
 It is still on the go through the spread of his message, teachings, values and vision